tkhuynh/simple-racing-game/README.md

 ##simple-racing-game
-Two players choose their cars, set a max score and each will have an asigned key to press in order to move their car until one car passes the finished line.
-Will play until one reach max score.
+Two players choose their cars, each will have an asigned key to press in order to move their car until one car passes the finished line.
-For Advanced

 ##Technologies Used
 - HTML/CSS